-For the accounting policy regarding the revenue recognition, please refer to Note 4(n) Revenue from contracts with customers; for the details of revenue recognition and the explanation of revenue, please refer to Note 6(p) of the consolidated financial report.
+For the accounting policy regarding the revenue recognition, please refer to Note 4(m) "Revenue from contracts with customers"; for the details of revenue recognition and the explanation of revenue, please refer to Note 6(o) of the financial statements.

-Description of the key audit mater:
+Description of the key audit matter:

-The Company is engaged in the cleaning and maintenance of semiconductor equipment, photoelectric equipment and more.
+The Company is engaged in the regeneration cleaning and maintenance of semiconductor equipment, photoelectric equipment and more.
 The timing of the recognition of operating revenues is based on the transaction terms in the contract with the customers, and given consideration to the special industry characteristic the Company is in, the sales revenue comes from multiple operation, therefore, our auditors deem this as one of the key audit matters.